whatminjacodes/creative-coding/tutorials/processing/01-animated-circle-of-lines-using-sine/README.md

 #### How to follow the tutorial
 Open the Processing project and follow the instructions in the comments of the code.
 Uncomment/comment the lines of code and run the software in between to see how the project changes.

+#### Topics
+- drawing objects middle of the screen
+- making objects rotate
+- pushMatrix and popMatrix
+- drawing lines and ellipses
+- animating lines and ellipses

 #### Some screenshots
 <img src="01-first-part-1st-line.png" width="250"/>
 <em>First progress picture after uncommenting the first line of code in the first part.</em>